Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Introduction

 This study aims to address the aforementioned questions by utilizing Synthetic Aperture Radar (SAR) images to comprehensively investigate the impact of wind farm wakes.
-SAR images provide a reliable and universal means to analyze wind speeds in offshore environments, as the wind speed can be retrieved from these images using the C-band geophysical model function \cite{hersbach2010comparison}.
+SAR images provide a reliable and universal means to analyze near-surface wind speeds in offshore environments, as the 10 m wind speed can be retrieved from these images using the C-band geophysical model function \cite{hersbach2010comparison}.
 The reliability and consistency of SAR-derived wind speeds for offshore wind farms under both free-stream and wake conditions have been previously validated \cite{ahsbahs2018applications}.
-SAR images, captured by satellite-borne sensors, offer the advantage of global coverage, enabling the characterization of wakes in wind farms worldwide with high fidelity.
-Although SAR images have been used to investigate wake effects in previous studies \cite{christiansen2005wake, siedersleben2018micrometeorological, nezhad2021new, schneemann2020cluster, ahsbahs2020us, platis2021evaluation}, the scale of SAR data and the range of research areas have been limited, leaving the full potential of remote sensing technology untapped for wind energy applications.
-In this work, we collect a comprehensive dataset consisting of 7122 Sentinel 1A/B SAR images, totalling more than 11.5 TB of data, obtained from the Copernicus Open Access Hub over a three-year period (2020-2022).
+SAR images, captured by satellite-borne sensors, offer the advantage of global coverage, enabling the characterization of near-surface wake signatures worldwide with high fidelity.
+Although SAR images have been used to investigate wake effects in previous studies \cite{christiansen2005wake, siedersleben2018micrometeorological, nezhad2021new, schneemann2020cluster, ahsbahs2020us, platis2021evaluation, djath2019wind, djath2018impact}, the scale of SAR data and the range of research areas have been limited, leaving the full potential of remote sensing technology untapped for wind energy applications.

+In this work, we collect a comprehensive dataset consisting of 7,122 Sentinel 1A/B SAR images, totaling more than 11.5 TB of data, obtained from the Copernicus Open Access Hub over a three-year period (2020-2022).
 These images cover over 60 offshore wind farms across Europe and Asia.
 The spatial and temporal distributions of the wind farms analyzed in this study are illustrated in Fig. \ref{fig:1}.
 Only SAR images captured after the wind farms were fully commissioned are utilized to ensure a consistent evaluation.
-Furthermore, the data collection spans evenly all months of the year, as shown in Fig. \ref{fig:1}(d), allowing for the examination of seasonal variations of wake behaviours.
-Based on the collected data, a processing pipeline is developed to retrieve the wind speed (Appendix \ref{secA}) while the accuracy is verified by the buoy data (Appendix \ref{secB}).
-Finally, an image-processing method is proposed to obtain the upstream freestream wind speeds and the downstream wake speeds (Appendix \ref{secC}).
-In addition, further enhancements to the whole procedure will be included in our future work, including the advanced wind speed vertical extrapolation (Appendix \ref{secD}) and high-resolution wind direction (Appendix \ref{secE}).
+Furthermore, the data collection spans evenly all months of the year, as shown in Fig. \ref{fig:1}(d), allowing for the examination of seasonal variations in wake behavior.
+Based on the collected data, a processing pipeline is developed to retrieve the wind speed while the accuracy is verified by the buoy data.
+Finally, an image-processing method is proposed to obtain the upstream freestream wind speeds and the downstream wake speeds.